mliebelt/pgn-viewer/plan.md

 * Decide if more than one distribution is needed
   + With minimal figure sets (merida, wikipedia?)
   + What else?
+  + Provide some "cleverness" when figure sets are missing.
+There should be at least a check at the beginning, so that symbols are shown.
+    This could be similar to font sets like "Helvetica Neue", Helvetica, Arial, sans-serif (but predefined)
+    * Define the figure sets that are similar and can replace each other, ensure that at least one (Merida) is available.
 * Let the structure as is, see if configuration for paths is needed (if someone wants to deploy on different paths).
+* Define the Grunt task to deploy the example distribution and the documentation automatically without any additional work to do:
+  * minified JS
+  * CSS
+  * images
+* Provide variations of the JS files:
+  * as current: all, not minified
+  * no jQ: all without jQuery, not minified
+  * as current: all, minified
+  * no jQ.min: all without jQuery, minified
+  So everyone can choose what is best for him.

 #### Structure distribution (working)